tcheneau/awesome-checkmail/README.markdown

 ----

-As I am currently the only user of checkmail.py, I do not intend to write any of this extension, unless some ask for it:
+As I am currently the only user of checkmail.py, I do not intend to write any of this extension, unless someone asks for it:

 * graphical password typing (currently using the getpass module)
-* connect to IMAP serveurs (that is withouh SSL support)
+* connect to IMAP servers (that is withouh SSL support)
 * improve the setup part so that only small interactions are required by the user (that is YOU!)